-XL.
 The way and manner of the(1) dispensing of this ordinance the Scripture holds out to be dipping or plunging the whole body under water: it being a sign, must answer the thing signified, which are these: first, the(2) washing the whole soul in the blood of Christ; secondly, that interest the saints have in(3) death, burial, and resurrection (of Christ); thirdly, together with a(4) confirmation of out faith, that as certainly as the body is buried under water, and rises again, so certainly shall the bodies of the saints by raised by the power of Christ, in the day of the resurrection, to reign with Christ.

-1) Mat.
-3:16; John 3:23; Acts 8:38 2) Rev. 1:5; 7:14; Heb.
-10:22 3) Rom.
-6:3-5 4) 1 Cor.
-15:28, 29 shall need, supplied freely by the church, that according to Christ's ordinance they that preach the Gospel should live of the gospel by the law of Christ.

-XLI.
+- 1) Mat.
+3:16; John 3:23; Acts 8:38

+- 2) Rev. 1:5; 7:14; Heb.
+10:22

+- 3) Rom.
+6:3-5

+- 4) 1 Cor.
+15:28, 29

 The persons designed by Christ, to dispense this ordinance, the Scriptures hold forth to a preaching Disciple, it being no where tied to a particular church, officer, or person extraordinarily sent, the commission enjoining the administration, being given to them under no other consideration, but as considered Disciples.